Schumer, Pelosi asks Ryan to intervene in memo's release

 A new controversy over the memo broke out late Wednesday when the Intelligence Committee's top Democrat, Adam Schiff of California, said Nunes had altered the memo that was sent to the White House from what the committee voted to approve.

+A senior Democratic committee official told CNN that there are "five material changes to different parts of the memo, including a modification that appears intended to water down the overall importance of the majority's purported 'findings.'"

+"The majority document now in the White House's possession is different in key respects from the document the committee majority voted on January 18, 2018 to make available to the full House of Representatives and which hundreds of House members have read so far," the official said.

-A Nunes spokesman confirmed changes had been made, but argued they were minor and at the request of the FBI and Democrats.
+A Nunes spokesman confirmed changes had been made Wednesday, but argued they were minor and at the request of the FBI and Democrats.

-Ryan has consistently sided with Nunes in the memo fight, as well as the California Republican's months-long effort to gain documents from the FBI and the Justice Department about the dossier that were used to draft the memo.
+Well before the committee voted to make the Nunes memo public, Ryan has aided the California Republican in his months-long effort to gain documents from the FBI and the Justice Department about the dossier that were used to draft the memo.

 "I think disclosure is the way to go.
 It's the best disinfectant," Ryan said Tuesday after the committee's vote.
 "And I think we need to disclose, that brings us accountability, that brings us transparency, that helps us clean up any problem we have with DOJ and FBI."